Rajoooooo/Salesforce-Capstone/README.md

 With this setup, users now have a dynamic, user-friendly interface to view only relevant travel packages based on the selected country, improving the overall booking experience.

+## Milestone 20: Lightning App Page Creation

+To make the Travel Package Selector component accessible within the Tours & Travels CRM app, I used the Lightning App Builder.
+First, I opened the org, clicked the gear icon, and searched for Lightning App Builder in the Quick Find box.
+I clicked New, selected App Page, and proceeded to name the page Travel Package Selector.

+After clicking Next, I chose a One Region layout and clicked Done.
+In the builder canvas, I searched for the travelpackageselector component and dragged it into the designated region.
+I then clicked Save and Activate the page.

+For activation, I chose Lightning Experience, selected the Tours & Travels CRM app to add the new page, and saved the configuration.
+Finally, I navigated to the App Launcher, searched for “Travel,” and found both the Tours & Travels CRM app and the new Travel Package Selector app page.
+Opening either lets users interact with the component—where they can select a country and view its associated travel packages dynamically based on previously created data.